inno-devops-labs/F23-core-course-labs/k8s/README.md

 ---

-After cleaning up service and deployment, it is also possible to deploy our container using container files (see `deployment.yml` and `service.yml`).
+After cleaning up service and deployment, it is also possible to deploy our container using config files (see `deployment.yml` and `service.yml`).
 There are 3 replicas are specified.

 ```
 kubectl apply -f deployment.yml